Skip Navigation

 Peace on Earth, The Heart of the King

-First off, let’s pay attention to how God is narrowing the path to the Messiah.
-Twice in this little passage, Isaiah tells us that this hero is going to come through Jesse’s family.
+First, let’s pay attention to how God is narrowing the path to the Messiah.
+Twice in this passage, Isaiah tells us that this hero will come through Jesse’s family.
 You remember the story, right?

 Like the Best Petting Zoo Ever

-The vision that Isaiah is giving us is of that same kind of peace.
+The vision Isaiah gives us is of that same kind of peace.
 Have you ever watched Planet Earth or the Discovery Channel?
 How do animals typically treat each other?
 More like food than friends, right?
-Well, what God is trying to show us is that in the kingdom he is putting together, there won’t be any violence at all.
+What God is trying to show us is that in the kingdom he is putting together, there won’t be any violence at all.

 We’ll have no need for door locks and police officers because everything will be just like it’s supposed to be.
 Cows, bears, wolves, lions, and children will all be at peace with each other because the king will be in control.